 The Basic Needs Request Form provides the opportunity for students to request

 Provides students experiencing housing instability and displacement with temporary Housing and Residential Life to ensure a student’s safety and well-being as they acquire permanent and secure housing.
 Placement in the Short-Term Emergency Housing is limited to a one to two (1-2) week stay, pending space availability.
 For Short-Term Emergency Housing fill out the Basic Needs Request Form or for emergencies call Campus Safety at 562.907.4911.

 Whittier College's Transportation Assistance program, Go Whittier!, provides access to public transportation during the academic year by partnering with Metro to distribute TAP cards to students who rely on public transportation.

 The Metro TAP Card grants the holder access to 26 Transit Systems across LA County.

 Full-time Whittier College students may request Go Whittier!
 Transportation funds to cover the monthly cost of a TAP card for the length of each semester.
 Some students may qualify for free access to public transportation without the need for Go Whittier!
 Funds.

 Through the support of a generous donor, the Critical Mental Health Accessibility Program has been developed to provide immediate, limited funds to support students in crisis.
 Examples of support may include a psychotropic medication refill, an office visit co-pay for psychological or psychiatric care, or transportation to an appointment.
 Documentation of expenses is required.
-To apply for funding, complete this application.
+Complete this application to apply for funding.